START by exploring Library OneSearch (includes books, ebooks, academic journals, newspapers)

 - Alt-Health Watch Includes literature on complementary, holistic and integrated approaches to health care and wellness.

-- CINAHL Plus with Full-Text comprehensive and highly-authoritative database for research in nursing and health sciences.
+- CINAHL Complete comprehensive and highly-authoritative database for research in nursing and health sciences.

-- Health Reference Center Academic provides access to the full text of nursing and allied health journals, includes multimedia.
+- provides access to the full text of nursing and allied health journals, includes multimedia.

-- Health and Wellness Resource Center Medical reference materials.
+- Medical reference materials.
 Includes nearly 400 health/medical journals, hundreds of pamphlets, over 700 health-related videos and articles from 2,200 general interest publications.

 - PsycINFO Resource for psychology or counseling, published by the American Psychological Association.